dixitaditya41/SweetByte/README.md

 ## Deployment

 ### Frontend (Vercel)
-The frontend is deployed on Vercel at: https://sweet-byte.vercel.app/
+The frontend is deployed on Vercel at: https://sweet-byte.vercel.app

 ### Backend (Render)
 The backend is configured to deploy on Render using the `render.yaml` file.

-Your Render backend URL (e.g., `https://sweetbyte-4ior.onrender.com`)
+Your Render backend URL : https://sweetbyte-4ior.onrender.com

 ## My AI Usage